Sim2200/HW3-Extra-Credit-Project/README.md

 jupyter notebook
 ```

-Then open the file:
+Then open:

 ```
 Project.ipynb
 ```

-Run all the cells sequentially to execute the project.
+Run all cells sequentially to execute the project.

 ---

 ## User Interface (UI)

-This project includes a Streamlit-based user interface that allows users to interact with the system and search for artists and songs.
+This project includes a **Streamlit-based user interface** that allows users to interact with the system and search for artists and songs.

 ### Running the UI